 - Fill: Fill each of the nests with the egg mixture, adding more cheese if you like.
 Sprinkle bacon on top.

 - Bake: Bake for 12-15 minutes until the edges are set.
-Remove from the oven and sprinkle with chives or parsley and perhaps a drizzle of hot sauce!
+Remove your hash brown egg cups from the oven and sprinkle with chives or parsley and perhaps a drizzle of hot sauce!

 - Dice your add-ins quite small.
 If they are too big they will take up too much space leaving less room for the egg.
 This usually results in the egg cups falling apart!

-- Double or triple the recipe if you have more than one muffin pan to hold everything.
+- Double or triple this hash brown egg cups recipe recipe if you have more than one muffin pan to hold everything.

 - Prepare the muffin pan.
 Use a cooking spray to create a nonstick surface.
 Otherwise, they’ll be hard to get out which could ruin the cute presentation.